fgimian/fgimian.github.io/blog/content/post/revisiting-go.md

 This is certainly quite a big mindset shift when coming from the world of exceptions and it can sometimes be a little too verbose.

 However, on the plus side, I find that Go really forces developers to think about how to handle every possible error that could occur.
 It is also a lot harder to miss an error in Go compared to Python or Crystal where catching exceptions is essentially optional.
-Often in Python, people resort to `except Exception` because they simply don't know what exception to catch (especially when working with 3rd party libraries that may themselves fail to catch all possible exceptions themselves).
+Often in Python, people resort to `except Exception` because they simply don't know what exception to catch (especially when working with 3rd party libraries that may themselves fail to catch all possible exceptions).

 As such, this has actually been one of my favourite things about Go.
 I really feel that I am writing robust software that will rarely panic unless I explicitly ignore an error or panic myself.